MindQuantum-HiQ/ProjectQ/docs/tutorials.rst

         sudo port install py37-pip

-    Next, we can install ProjectQ with the high performance simulator written in C++.
+    Next, we can install HiQ-ProjectQ with the high performance simulator written in C++.
 First, we will need to install a suitable compiler with support for **C++11**, OpenMP, and instrinsics.
 The best option is to install clang 9.0 also using macports (note: gcc installed via macports does not work).

     .. code-block:: bash

         sudo port install clang-9.0

-    ProjectQ is now installed by:
+    HiQ-ProjectQ is now installed by:

     .. code-block:: bash

-        env CC=clang-mp-9.0 env CXX=clang++-mp-9.0 /opt/local/bin/python3.7 -m pip install --user projectq
+        env CC=clang-mp-9.0 CXX=clang++-mp-9.0 /opt/local/bin/python3.7 -m pip install --user projectq

-The ProjectQ syntax
+The HiQ-ProjectQ syntax
 -------------------

 Our goal is to have an intuitive syntax in order to enable an easy learning curve.
-Therefore, ProjectQ features a lean syntax which is close to the mathematical notation used in physics.
+Therefore, HiQ-ProjectQ features a lean syntax which is close to the mathematical notation used in physics.

 For example, consider applying an x-rotation by an angle `theta` to a qubit.
-In ProjectQ, this looks as follows:
+In HiQ-ProjectQ, this looks as follows:

 .. code-block:: python